Skip to main content

 But if you want to save the current shared dataflow version in the site, you can copy it and keep using it independently from the shared dataflow.

-1. Go to Shared Dataflow from your account's main menu.
+1. Go to Shared Dataflow from your organization's main menu.

-2. Select the three dots (...) icon next to the needed shared dataflow and select Edit.
+2. Select the three dots (...) icon next to the needed shared dataflow, then select Edit.

-3. In the Sites using this shared element section, select the sites that don't need a shared dataflow anymore or select the Select all link.
+3. In Sites using this shared dataflow, select the sites that don't need a shared dataflow anymore, or select the Select all link if you want to remove all sites.

 Remove sites with shared dataflow

-5. In the Remove Site pop-up window, select the way you want to save the site's dataflow:
+5. In the Unshare the dataflow with the selected sites pop-up, select the way you want to save the site's dataflow:

 • To roll back the site's dataflow to its original version before it started using a shared dataflow, select Remove.

-• To save the current dataflow version in the site and keep using and editing it independently, select the checkbox Copy {shared dataflow name} and apply to the selected Sites.
+• To save the current dataflow version in the site and keep using and editing it independently, select the checkbox Copy {shared dataflow name} dataflow and apply it to the selected sites.

 To delete a shared dataflow and disconnect all sites' dataflows:

-1. Go to Shared Dataflow from your account's main menu and select the three dots (...) icon next to the needed shared dataflow.
+1. Go to Shared Dataflow from your organization's main menu and select the three dots (...) icon next to the needed shared dataflow.

 2. Select Delete and continue with one of the options:

-• If no sites share the dataflow, select Delete in the Stop Sharing Element pop-up window.
+• If no sites share the dataflow, select Delete in the Stop sharing Dataflow pop-up.

-• If at least one site shares the dataflow, in the Remove Site pop-up window, select the way you want to save the site's dataflow:
+• If at least one site shares the dataflow, in the Unshare the dataflow with the selected sites pop-up, select the way you want to save the site's dataflow:

 • To roll back the site's dataflow to its original state before it started using a shared dataflow, select Remove.

-• To save the current dataflow version in the site and keep using it independently, select the checkbox Copy {shared dataflow name} and apply to the selected Sites.
+• To save the current dataflow version in the site and keep using it independently, select the checkbox Copy {shared dataflow name} dataflow and apply it to the selected sites.
+And then select Remove.